memarin/dev-playbook/development-process.md

 *Example*
 * Register into the website by entering a valid email and password

-Bug / Defect user stories should also include a acceptance criteria.
+Bug / Defect user stories should also include an acceptance criteria.

+*Example*
+* Able to register using a valid email address and password
+* Receive only one (1) email confirmation message

 *Example*
 * Valid email address is accepted into the site